alanny-design/donperestaurant/README.md

 npm start
 ```
 Make sure that you have already installed the [node.js](https://nodejs.org/es/).
-Finally, open the browser at http://localhost:3000/ for viewing the website.
+Finally, open the browser at http://localhost:3000/ for visualizing the website.

-## Licence
+## License

 MIT License - Copyright (c) 2022 Lane Art Design